Jōkōryū Takayuki: Makuuchi career

 Jōkōryū's first tournament as a sekitori was a success, with him securing his kachi-koshi or majority of wins on the final day with a win over Ōiwato.
 After a 10–5 score in July, he won promotion to the makuuchi division by clinching the jūryō championship in September with a playoff win over Ikioi.
 His makuuchi debut in November 2012 was just nine tournaments after his professional debut, beating the previous record of eleven held by Kotoōshū and Aran.
 He found the going more tough in the top division and recorded his first ever make-koshi, finishing on 6–9 and suffering immediate demotion back to jūryō.
 However he made a quick return to makuuchi after finishing runner–up in January to Takanoiwa on 11–4.
 Afterwards he largely alternated between winning and losing tournaments, and fell to jūryō again in January 2013.
 For the remainder of 2013 he managed to stay in the top division, but was again relegated to the second division in January of the following year, but bounced back in one tournament just as he had in the previous year.
-In the following two tournaments of March and May 2014 he logged two consecutive winning tournaments in the top division, a feat he couldn't accomplish in the previous year.
+In the following two tournaments of March and May 2014 he logged two consecutive winning tournaments in the top division, a feat he could not accomplish in the previous year.
 In the July 2014 tournament he had his best finish in the top division at 10–5, which earned him promotion to the san'yaku ranks for the first time at komusubi for September.
 He could manage only four wins in his san'yaku debut and dropped back to the maegashira ranks.
 In January 2015 he suffered an injury to his right knee in a bout against Endō but continued to fight and picked up his first kinboshi or gold star for the defeat of a yokozuna, upsetting Harumafuji on Day 7.
 Jōkōryū dedicated the win to his son, as it was his birthday.